Fortuna Düsseldorf: Recent seasons

 At the start of the 2017–18 season, two of Fortuna's strongest performers from the previous year, goalkeeper Michael Rensing and forward Ihlas Bebou, were both lost from the club with Rensing suffering two broken ribs and Bebou transferring to Bundesliga side Hannover 96.
-A further setback was that Funkel's assistant Peter Hermann asked to be released from his contract with Fortuna in order to rejoin his mentor Jupp Heynckes upon his return to FC Bayern.
+A further setback was that Funkel's assistant Peter Hermann asked to be released from his contaract with Fortuna in order to reojoin his mentor Jupp Heynckes upon his return to Bayern.
 With these three losses, it appeared that the 2017–18 season could be difficult for Fortuna.
 However, the club started extremely strongly: on the fourth day of the season, Fortuna had climbed to first place in the table, with a draw and three wins.
-For the remainder of the year, they would not drop below third place, benefiting from particularly strong play by Rensing's replacement in goal, Raphael Wolf, newly-acquired Belgian forward Benito Raman, striker Rouwen Hennings, and midfielder Florian Neuhaus.
+For the remainder of the year, they would not drop below third place, benefitting from particularly strong play by Rensing's replacement in goal, Raphael Wolf, newly acquired Belgian forward Benito Raman, striker Rouwen Hennings, and midfielder Florian Neuhaus.
 A late-season slump saw Fortuna lose three games in succession in early April, but Fortuna won their next two matches, securing promotion to the Bundesliga.
 In the final game of the season, with promotion already secured, Fortuna defeated 1.
-FC Nürnberg 3:2 on a last-minute goal thereby securing first place and the 2.
-Division Championship.
-For coach Friedhelm Funkel, this marks the sixth time he had led a club to promotion—a German record.
+FC Nürnberg 3–2 with a last-minute goal thereby securing first place and the 2.
+Bundesliga Championship, their second title after 1988–89.